In this article, you will learn to install and run Python on your computer.

 After it, you will see Python is installed.
 Now let’s check again.

-To check Python Version, type following code –
+To check Python Version, type the following code –

 python3 --version

-Note – Python has different versions and it carries some changes in them as well.
-In Python there are some codes which specifically works on their specific version so be careful regarding its version.
+Note: Python has different versions and carries some changes in them.
+In Python, some codes work on their specific version, so be careful regarding its version.